How do I add a Puzzle?

 Barcode Scanning

-If you have the box handy when creating a new record on a mobile device, you can press the barcode icon and point the camera at the barcode on the puzzle box.
-This will add the barcode to this field.
+If you have the box handy when creating a new record on a mobile device, you can tap the barcode icon and scan the barcode with your camera.
+The barcode will automatically populate the field.

 Manual Barcode Entry

-If you can't scan the barcode (E.g. When using a laptop etc.), then you can simply click/tap on the barcode field and enter it manually.
+If scanning isn't possible (e.g. when using a laptop etc.), simply click or tap on the barcode field and enter the numbers manually.

 No Barcode on the box